-Introducing the science behind targeted treatments and immunotherapies for lung cancer
+Introducing the science behind targeted treatments and immunotherapies for NSCLC

 Audience: This content is ideal for research nurses, clinical nurse specialists, pharmacists and clinical trials coordinators.
 It may also be of interest to other healthcare professionals involved in the diagnosis and treatment of people with lung cancer.